ContextualAI/gritlm/README.md

 0]' to a tensor of size '[218112000]'.
 Please ensure that the gradient and the tensor are the same size
 ```
-- If using `fsdp_state_dict_type: FULL_STATE_DICT` in the config with many nodes, it may time out upon checkpointing.
-E.g. for 32 nodes with Mistral-7B in fp32 it timed out for me.
 - DeepSpeed + FlashAttention2 + Optim & Params offloaded to CPU + DeepSpeed ZeRo3 init fails:
 ```bash
 s.
 (Triggered internally at /opt/conda/conda-bld/pytorch_1702400412039/work/torch/csrc/t